K-Kuyama/Quality-Work-Standalone/README.md

 Time tracker for personal use

 ## How to make
-prerequisite : You need GNU make for building environment & the module.
+### prerequisite :
+- GNU make
+- Poetry ver.1.7.1 or later
+- Node.js ver.
+20.11.0 or later

-1. Building development environment
+### 1. Building development environment
 ```  % make env ```

-2. Building the module
+### 2. Building the module
 ```  % make module ```

-If build them sucseefully, you can find the module under "backend/dist" directory.
+If build the module finished sucseefully, you can find the module under "backend/dist" directory.